Prespa Agreement: Political reactions

 The international community reacted positively to the Prespa agreement, with the media dubbing it as "historic".
 The European Union welcomed it, with the European Council President Donald Tusk tweeting his "sincere congratulations" to Tsipras and Zaev.
 "I am keeping my fingers crossed.
 Thanks to you, the impossible is becoming possible," he said.
 EU Foreign Affairs chief Federica Mogherini and commissioner Johannes Hahn also issued a joint statement congratulating the two prime ministers "in reaching this historic agreement between their countries, which contributes to the transformation of the entire region of Southeast Europe."
 NATO Secretary General Jens Stoltenberg welcomed the agreement, stating that it will set the Republic of Macedonia on the path towards NATO membership.
 Additionally, the British Foreign Minister Boris Johnson welcomed the agreement as being "fantastic news".
 "The agreement once and for always confirms and strengthens the Macedonian ethnic and cultural identity, the Macedonian language, the Macedonian nationality.
 It guarantees the security of the country and provides a secure future for the citizens of the Republic of Macedonia", Zaev said.

 The domestic communities reacted more negatively to the agreement.
-In Macedonia, the President of the Republic, Gjorge Ivanov, declared that he wouldn't sign the agreement, calling it "disastrous".
+In Macedonia, the President of the Republic, Gjorge Ivanov, declared that he would not sign the agreement, calling it "disastrous".
 Additionally, VMRO-DPMNE, the main conservative party at the time, also opposed the agreement, and pledged to organize public protests against it.
 In Macedonia, protests went violent at Skopje, and Macedonian SDSM MP Hari Lokvenec, who attended the Prespa ceremony, had his parliamentary vehicle set on fire at Bitola by unidentified perpetrators.